Documents to help you prepare to migrate your Atlassian Server products.

 Everything you need to know about moving your data from one cloud site to another.

+If you have done server-to-cloud migrations before, then using this feature may cause data loss.
 Depending on your needs, you may need to consider other ways to move data between Jira Cloud sites.
-Learn about other methods and their limitations
+Learn about other methods and their limitations.
+To assess how these methods impact your requirements, contact support.

 Cloud-to-cloud migration helps you move users and Jira Software and Jira Work Management projects from one cloud site to another.
 In a cloud-to-cloud migration, data is copied from one cloud site to another.
 You can perform a cloud-to-cloud migration when you want to: